Skip to content

 ]

-Permission IDs are opaque to the kernel — they're addon-defined strings.
-The kernel just stores grants and checks them.
+Permission keys are opaque to the kernel — they're addon-defined strings.
+The kernel stores grants, resolves a user's effective set, and checks them.
+(Kernel 3.x dual-read maps a legacy v2 permissions[] array into rbac.permissions[]; roles are new in v3.)

 How users get permissions